spacechase0/StardewValleyMods/DynamicGameAssets/README.md

 | `RepairSound` | `string` | Required | The sound cue ID of what to play when repairing this fence. | `true` |

 ### Forge Recipe
-Forge recipes live in `forge-recipes.json`.
+Forge recipes normally live in `forge-recipes.json`.

 | Field | Type | Required or Default value | Description | Dynamic |
 | --- | --- | --- | --- | --- |